20/12/2021 0 Comments

 Indoor heating can lower the levels of humidity in your home during the winter, leading to dry eye issues.
 You can help combat this by investing in a quality humidifier that will bring the humidity levels in your home back up.

-- Make some dietary changes
+- Make some dietary changes,

-Believe it or not, your diet can actually effect the lubrication of your eyes.
+Believe it or not, your diet can actually affect the lubrication of your eyes.
 Make sure that you always drink plenty of water so as not to get dehydrated, and try to eat more foods that contain omega-3 fatty acids.
 Fish oil supplements may be able to help as well.

 - Talk to an Optometrist in Victoria, BC

 It is highly recommended that you get your dry eyes checked out by a doctor of optometry in Victoria, BC.
 An optometrist can make sure that your dry eyes are caused by the winter climate and not by any other underlying medical conditions.
 They can suggest some good over-the-counter eye drops or prescribe you stronger eye drops if your dryness is more severe.
-An optometrist in Victoria, BC can also give you information on other dry eye treatment options, such as punctal plugs.
+An optometrist in Victoria, BC can also give you information on other dry eye treatment options, such as punctual plugs.